 - Cream the butter and both sugars using high speed of an electric mixer.
 Scrape bowl.

-- In a second bowl, stir together the egg, water and vanilla.
-Add the egg mixture to the sugar mixture and beat just until blended.
+- Add the 2 tablespoons egg, the water and the vanilla to the sugar mixture and beat just until blended.
 Scrape sides of bowl again.
 Thoroughly stir together the salt, baking soda and flour.
 Add to the dough and stir until it’s almost mixed in.
 Add the chips and candy and continue stirring until flour mixture disappears.

-- Scoop the dough into 4 large scoops.
+- Scoop the dough into 6 large scoops.
+If you want more rounded looking cookies, make the scoops/balls very compact.
+If you want scraggly cookies, don't shape the balls as tight.
 Chill the scoops for several hours on a plate.